 All screens made before magic year 2010 fail for bad CCFL , dead, dim, flickering, yellow tinged, or wildly random functioning)

 If BIOS screens fail, it sure is not software related and is hardware failure.

-That means do not let sleep mode (stuck) or hibernate mode ,or windows screen saver fool you, use the BIOS screens first as your acid test.
+That means do not let sleep mode (get stuck) or hibernate mode ,or windows screen saver fool you, use the BIOS screens first as your acid test.

-The Desktop has and external monitor that can be tested on 2 PCs proving it is bad in minutes work. (it too is subject to 2010 rule)
+The Desktop has and external monitor that can be tested on 2 PCs proving it is bad in minutes work. (it too is subject to the TIMER 2010 or less rule)

 The Desktop monitor has front panel brightness buttons or for sure inside the OSD menus, via its MENU button on the monitor.
 (OSD = on screen display)

 On Laptops remove the main huge battery and if the screen goes brigher (you have a battery/dead or charge problem only)

 My BIOS screens work perfect and if it boot a Linux demo disk (try me) the screen works under free linux.

 If BIOS works and Linux demo works then the cause is not hardware, see all causes below.